This performance tyre is designed for all-round performance comparable to that of much more expensive tyres.

 ‘Very recommended’ and ‘Recommendation for value’ from Auto Zeitung test 2020

-1st place of 9 tyres in the 2020 ACE magazine mid-range summer test
+Best tyres in the 2020 ACE magazine mid-range summer test - 1st place out of 9 tyres.

 3rd place of 12 tyres in the 2020 ADAC SUV summer tyre test